kendog/coalman/README.md

 Coleman is an open-source content management, packaging and delivery microservice written in Python and Flask.

 * Categorize, package and distribute your content.
-* Create APIs and services for your front-end applications.
+* Create APIs for your front-end applications.
-* Customize your settings via the administration portal.

 Installation
 ------------